Damiano David

-Damiano David (/it/; born 8 January 1999) is an Italian singer and songwriter.
+Damiano David (/it/, /dəˈviːd/; born 8 January 1999) is an Italian singer and songwriter.
 He is the frontman of the rock band Måneskin, which won the Sanremo Music Festival 2021 and subsequently the Eurovision Song Contest 2021 representing Italy with the song "Zitti e buoni".
-In 2024 David started his solo musical career with the singles "Silverlines" and "Born with a Broken Heart", which preceded his debut studio album Funny Little Fears (2025).
-David is currently embarking on his first solo concert tour.
+In 2024, David started his solo musical career with the singles "Silverlines" and "Born with a Broken Heart", which preceded his debut studio album Funny Little Fears (2025).
+He embarked on his first solo concert tour in 2025.

 Early life

 David was born in Rome to Daniele David and Rossella Scognamiglio, both flight attendants.
-Due to the nature of his parents' work, he and his older brother, Jacopo travelled worldwide from an early age, which introduced them to various cultures.
+Due to the nature of his parents' work, he and his older brother Jacopo travelled worldwide from an early age, which introduced them to various cultures.
 Until he was 17, he showed some talent playing basketball as a point guard at the local club Eurobasket Roma.
 He recalls that the basketball experience gave him fundamental discipline to succeed in his life.

 Career

-David started singing, when he was six years old.
+David started singing when he was six years old.
 He met Victoria De Angelis and Thomas Raggi, with whom he would eventually go on to form Måneskin, during his high school days.
 He studied at the liceo linguistico Eugenio Montale in Rome, but he did not complete high school and instead devoted himself to his music career, for which he had the support of his parents.
 When introduced for the position of a vocalist for their local band, he was initially rejected because his style was considered "too pop", but his insistence to be in the band eventually got him accepted.
 David soon changed his demeanor and style, especially his stage persona, because he learned how to freely express himself.
 The band was formed in 2016 and initially played as buskers in the streets of the city of Rome, but in 2017 they soon rose to prominence when they finished second in the eleventh season of the Italian talent show X Factor.
 The band had a breakthrough debut with the studio album Il ballo della vita and tour in 2018 and 2019.
 In 2021 their second studio album Teatro d'ira: Vol. I was released.